 You must put their mental health needs first, because there could be serious long-term consequences if they do not get their bipolar symptoms under control as soon as possible.
 To put things in perspective, the lifetime risk of suicide in individuals with bipolar disorder is 15 times higher than the general population.

 Q. Let's assume a student knows something is wrong but isn't sure what.
 Are there any signs that might point them in the direction of bipolar disorder?

-A. Unfortunately there are no definitive telltale signs that an individual has bipolar disorder because the disorder is cyclical in nature and it often mimics other mental health disorders.
+Unfortunately there are no definitive signs that an individual has bipolar disorder.
+The disorder is cyclical in nature and often mimics other mental health disorders.
 A person who has severe depression may have bipolar disorder or they may have a major depressive disorder.
-Individuals who exhibit mania (e.g., decreased need for sleep, racing thoughts, fast speech) or psychosis (hearing or seeing things that are not there, bizarre ideas) may have bipolar disorder, but they could also have schizophrenia, schizoaffective disorder, or substance induced mania.
+Individuals who exhibit mania (decreased need for sleep, racing thoughts, fast speech) or psychosis (hearing or seeing things that are not there, bizarre ideas) may have bipolar disorder, but they could also have schizophrenia, schizoaffective disorder, or substance-induced mania.

-Bipolar disorder is difficult disorder to diagnose.
+Bipolar disorder is difficult to diagnose.
 The student will need to give a very thorough psychiatric history, including specific dates and durations of their symptoms and a family history of mental illness.
 It may take more than one visit to reach an accurate diagnosis.

 Dr. Jennifer “Christy” Thrash is a licensed psychologist in Colorado Springs, Colorado.
 Her passion is helping adolescents and young adults cope with mental illness and life transitions.
 She has treated teens and adults with anxiety, depression, schizophrenia, and bipolar mood disorders since 2000.